Oswald Mosley: Mosley Memorandum

 The Mosley Memorandum won the support of the economist John Maynard Keynes, who stated that "it was a very able document and illuminating".
 Keynes also wrote, "I like the spirit which informs the document.
 A scheme of national economic planning to achieve a right, or at least a better, balance of our industries between the old and the new, between agriculture and manufacture, between home development and foreign investment; and wide executive powers to carry out the details of such a scheme.
 That is what it amounts to. ...
 [The] manifesto offers us a starting point for thought and action. ...
-It will shock—it must do so—the many good citizens of this country...who have laissez-faire in their craniums, their consciences, and their bones ...
+It will shock—it must do so—the many good citizens of this country... who have laissez-faire in their craniums, their consciences, and their bones ...
 But how anyone professing and calling himself a socialist can keep away from the manifesto is a more obscure matter."

-Thirty years later, in 1961, Richard Crossman wrote, "this brilliant memorandum was a whole generation ahead of Labour thinking."
+According to Lady Mosley's autobiography, thirty years later, in 1961, Richard Crossman wrote: "this brilliant memorandum was a whole generation ahead of Labour thinking."
 As his book, The Greater Britain, focused on the issues of free trade, the criticisms against globalisation that he formulated can be found in critiques of contemporary globalisation.
 He warns nations that buying cheaper goods from other nations may seem appealing but ultimately ravage domestic industry and lead to large unemployment, as seen in the 1930s.
-He argues that trying to "challenge the 50-year-old system of free trade ... exposes industry in the home market to the chaos of world conditions, such as price fluctuation, dumping, and the competition of sweated labour, which result in the lowering of wages and industrial decay."
+He argues that trying to "challenge the 50-year-old system of free trade... exposes industry in the home market to the chaos of world conditions, such as price fluctuation, dumping, and the competition of sweated labour, which result in the lowering of wages and industrial decay."

 In a newspaper feature, Mosley was described as "a strange blend of J.M.
 Keynes and Major Douglas of credit fame".
-From July 1930, he began to demand that government must be turned from a “talk-shop” into a “workshop.”
+From July 1930 he began to demand that government must be turned from a "talk-shop" into a "workshop."

-In 1992, the then UK prime minister, John Major, examined Mosley’s ideas in order to find an unorthodox solution to the aftermath of the 1990-91 economic recession.
+In 1992 Prime Minister John Major, examined Mosley's ideas to find an unorthodox solution to the aftermath of the 1990–91 economic recession.